SherG/cool-iron/blog/seo-set-forget.md

 Rankings are hard won, easily lost.

-They're lost through neglect and because you got outcompeted.
+They're lost through neglect.
+And because you got outcompeted.

 Yet a simple, SEO discipline can help you retain and improve your standing.
 Without such a discipline, losing "market share" to your competition is all but guaranteed.